Menschen im Weltraum. Statistik. Humans in space. Statistics. Человек в космосе. Статистика.

 Until June 28, 2015, the russian cosmonaut Sergey Krikalev was a record holder in the total duration of stay in space.
 He committed six space flights, the total flight time was 19281 hours 39 minutes, or 803 days 9 hours 39 minutes or (approximately) 2 years 2.3 months.
 Sergey Krikalev was a member of two long-term crews at the Mir station, two long-term ISS crews ( ISS-1 and ISS-11 ), as well as made two flights on the American shuttles.
 June 28, 2015 Krikalev's record surpassed the Russian cosmonaut Gennady Padalka .
 In total, Padalka made five space flights with the cumulative duration amounted to 21083 hours 32 mituts (878 days 11 h 32 m).

 On the second place is Yuri Malenchenko (827 d 9 h 24 m 22 s, 19857 h 24 m 22 s).
 The russian cosmonauts also have the third, fourth and fifth total space time.
 Sergey Krikalev (802 d 15 h 8 m 11 s, 19263 h 8 m 11 s), Alexander Kaleri (769 d 6 h 35 m 1 s, 18462 h 35 m 1 s) and Sergey Avdeev (747 d 14 h 14 m 1 s, 17942 h 14 m 1 s).
+On February 4, 2024, Kononenko surpassed the record total time of cosmonaut Padalka.
+After returning to Earth on September 23, Kononenko's record total time was 1,110 days 15 hours (26655 h).

 List of all cosmonauts and cosmonauts by cumulative time in space.